Will These New Google Updates Impact Your Local Listings?

 If you’re running local ads, you are now able to see the offline conversions of your ad.
 Tracking conversions offline is something that many marketers have struggled with in the past.
 Here are the conversions you can now track with the new update:

 - Calls — clicks on the call button.

 - Directions — clicks on the “get directions” button.

 - Website visits — clicks on website links associated with location-based ads.

 - Menu actions — clicks on menu links.

 - Other actions — “Clicks on other tracked user actions (for example: share location, save, etc.) on any Google location-based ad or service after an ad interaction.”

-This feature is now available to anyone with a Google My Business and Adwords Account whether you have a single small business or a large enterprise with 1000’s of locations.
-The data collected is anonymous to protect consumers but the information is definitely a game changer for local businesses.
+This feature is now available to anyone with a Google My Business and Adwords Account whether you have a single small business or a large enterprise with thousands of locations.
+The data collected is anonymous to protect consumers but the information is definitely a game-changer for local businesses.

 Is Your Business LGBTQ-Friendly?